-Attendance: Attendance and active participation are critical to learning.
+Attendance: Attendance and active participation is critical to learning in an internship experience.
 One absence from class per semester for extenuating reasons is allowed, but make up activities will be expected as arranged with the instructor.
-More than one absence will invoke major additional requirements for makeup activities (i.e., 20 page paper) and may lead to a failure to complete requirements for credit.
+More than one absence may lead to a failure to complete requirements for credit.